Private, fair and accurate: Training large-scale, privacy-preserving AI models in medical imaging: Discussion

-Our analysis of fairness related to patient age showed that older patients (older than 70 years of age) are discriminated against both in the non-private and the private setting, with discrimination against them remaining approximately constant with stronger privacy guarantees.
-On the other hand, patients below 30 years of age suffer overall lower model discrimination in the non-private and the private setting.
+Our analysis of fairness related to patient age showed that older patients are discriminated against both in the non-private and private settings.
+On UKA-CXR, age-related discrimination remains approximately constant with stronger privacy guarantees.
+On the other hand, young patients enjoy overall lower model discrimination in the non-private and the private setting.
 Interestingly, young patients seem to profit more from stronger privacy guarantees, as they enjoy progressively more fairness privilege with increasing privacy protection level.
-This holds despite the fact that patients under 30 represent the smallest fraction of the dataset.
-This effect is most likely due to a confounding variable, namely the lower complexity of imaging findings in younger patients due to their improved ability to cooperate during radiograph acquisition, resulting in a better discrimination of the pathological finding on a more homogenous background (i.e. \say{cleaner}) radiographs which are easier to diagnose overall \cite{khader2022artificial,wu2020comparison} (see Figure \ref{fig:radiographs}).
+This holds despite the fact that patients under 30 represent the smallest fraction of the UKA-CXR dataset.
+The privilege of young patients is most likely due to a confounding variable, namely the lower complexity of imaging findings in younger patients due to their improved ability to cooperate during radiograph acquisition, resulting in better discrimination of the pathological finding on a more homogeneous background (i.e., \say{cleaner}) radiographs which are easier to diagnose overall \cite{khader2022artificial,wu2020comparison} (see Figure \ref{fig:radiographs}).
 This hypothesis should be validated in cohorts with a larger proportion of young patients, and we intend to expand on this finding in future work.
-The analysis of model fairness related to patient sex shows that female patients (which –similar to young patients– are an underrepresented group) enjoy a slightly higher diagnostic accuracy than male patients for almost all privacy levels.
+On the PDAC dataset, classification accuracy remains approximately on par between age subgroups except at very restrictive privacy budgets, where older patients begin to suffer discrimination, likely due to the aforementioned imbalance between control and tumor cases and the overall smaller dataset coupled with a lack of pre-training.
+The analysis of model fairness related to patient sex for UKA-CXR shows that female patients (which –similar to young patients– are an underrepresented group) enjoy a slightly higher diagnostic accuracy than male patients for almost all privacy levels and \textit{vice versa} on the PDAC dataset.
 However, effect size differences were found to be small, so that this finding can also be explained by variability between models or by the randomness in the training process.
 Further investigation is thus required to elucidate the aforementioned effects.

+Furthermore, there is no final conclusion for which fairness measure is preferable.
+In our study we focused on the statistical parity difference, however, there are other works proposing other measures.
+One, which recently received attention, is the underdiagnosis rate of subgroups \cite{seyyed2021underdiagnosis}.
+We evaluated this for the PDAC dataset and found that in principle it shows the same trends as the statistical parity difference (see Table \ref{tab:underdiagnosis}).